 7.3.
-The creative component - exhibition
+The artefact - exhibition

-The creative component will consist of a coherent exhibition that has a demonstrated relationship with the exegesis.
+The artefact will consist of a coherent exhibition that has a demonstrated relationship with the exegesis.
 Candidates must present their final exhibition in a gallery or other appropriate venue with the approval of the School Director of Graduate Research.

 The proposed arrangements for the exhibition must be outlined in an exhibition presentation plan and submitted with the NOI-PB.
-This needs to be submitted three months prior to completion of the work to allow time for the development of the final presentation of the work, the scheduling of the exhibition and the approval of examiners by the Board of Graduate Research, prior to issuing invitations for the examiners to attend the exhibition (see sample order of submission below).
+This needs to be submitted three months prior to completion of the work to allow time for the development of the final presentation of the work, the scheduling of the exhibition and the approval of examiners by the Board of Graduate Research, prior to issuing invitations for the examiners to attend the exhibition (see sample order

+GRADUATE RESEARCH SCHOOL of submission below).

-The exhibition must include:
+- 1. The exhibition must include:

-- 1. the creative component(s) to be assessed - 2. museum-standard attribution labels for works - 3. a title - 4. checklist of the presented assessable work including the approved project description.
+- 2. the artefact(s) to be assessed

+- 3. museum-standard attribution labels for works

+- 4. a title

+- 5. checklist of the presented assessable work including the approved project description.